General Child Neurology

 • Interference with neuronal survival is one of the most important pathophysiologic effects of alcohol within the developing brain.

 Cortical gyrification is also abnormal in children who were prenatally exposed to alcohol.
 In particular, the gyrification index, which is a measure of the complexity of gyral folding, is reduced following prenatal alcohol exposure.
 In addition, among prenatally exposed children, there is a strong positive correlation between cortical gyrification and IQ.
-Less developed cortex was associated with lower IQ (46).
+A less developed cortex was associated with lower IQ (48).